dnsrd - Interact with the DNS Resolver DaemonSYNOPSIS

 none = no checks, nop = no operation

-Users can modify their computer's current DNS checking level via this page.
+Users can modify their computer's current DNS checking level via the Control Panel.

 Computers that have a DNS checking level specified in the dhcpd.ini file will be added to the client list whenever they request or refresh their configuration from the NAT32 DHCPD.

 The DNSRD supports an additional blocking mechanism that is based on two block files (ms.txt and ios.txt).
 File ms.txt contains names to be blocked in order to prevent information leakage to Microsoft servers.
 File ios.txt contains names to be blocked in order to prevent information leakage to Apple servers.